BobTheMadCow/KP_Twilight_Clock/README.md

     Michael Ehrmann (Boldo) for the original SunClock source Chad Harp for the Almanac source
-    Dersie for beta testing the revised code
+    Dersie for beta testing the revised code KarbonPebbler for the work on KP_Sun_Moon_Vibe_Clock
+    Jnm for the "missing" clockface fix
     AntGiant for the HTTPebble code

 Feel free to reuse the code provided, but, please ensure you credit the authors.
 Thank you. :)